Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - In Virginia's seven games this season, it has four wins against the spread.

-- The Cavaliers have always covered the spread this season when favored by 6.5 points or more.
+- This season, the Cavaliers have won against the spread in each of their two games as a favorite of 6.5 points or more.

 - Virginia's games this year have hit the over on two of six set point totals (33.3%).